BabylonJS/Documentation/content/How_To/Particles/ParticleHelper.md

 });
 ```

-You can find a demo here: <Playground id="#1VGT5D#2" title="Particle Helper Example" description="Simple example of creating a particle system with the particle helper."/>
+You can find a demo here: <Playground id="#1VGT5D#2" title="Particle Helper Example" description="Simple example of creating a particle system with the particle helper." isMain={true} category="Particles"/>

 ## ParticleSystemSet